j9t/little-books/manuscript/website-quality-control.md

 ### Coding Standard Compliance

-Last but not least and not to be missed: we want to and we can measure the conformity and consistency of our code.
+Last but not least and not to be missed: We want to and we can measure the conformity and consistency of our code.
 For that—and you might remember _The Little Book of HTML/CSS Coding Guidelines_—we look at common coding practices, and, notably, our coding guidelines.

 The listed quality checks, now, look at compliance, comparing code strings against a predefined catalog of rules.
 Only lowercase element names in HTML?
 Only single quotes in CSS?
 No global variables in JavaScript, if the more experienced scripter fancies?
 No BOM in text files?
 This is done by website quality checks against code standards, such as the following: